 - COST1020, The Cognitive Neuroscience of Meditation (Spring)

-- COST1710B, Science and Meditation
+- COST1710B, Science, and Meditation

-Applied research methods courses for those following the qualitative analytic sequence (PHP2506/PHP2060/PHP2061):
+Students following the qualitative analytic sequence (PHP2506/PHP2060/PHP2061) must

-Applied research methods courses for those following the quantitative analytic sequence (PHP2507/PHP2508 or PHP2510/PHP2511):
+Students following the quantitative analytic sequence (PHP2507/PHP2508 or

-- PHP1810, Community-Based Participatory Research (CBLR) course
+- PHP1810, Community-Based Participatory Research (CBLR) course (Spring and Fall)

-- PHP2015, Foundations of Spatial Analysis in Public Health
+- PHP2015, Foundations of Spatial Analysis in Public Health (Fall)

-- PHP2030, Clinical Trials Methods
+- PHP2030, Clinical Trials Methods (Spring)

-- PHP2040, Survey Research Methods
+- PHP2040, Survey Research Methods (Spring)

-- PHP2060, Qualitative Methods
+- PHP2060, Qualitative Methods (Spring)

-- PHP2300, Behavioral Research Methods
+- PHP2300, Behavioral Research Methods (Fall)

-- PHP2415, Introduction to Evidence-Based Medicine
+- PHP2415, Introduction to Evidence-Based Medicine (Spring)

 Thesis